 - Mix the honey and softened butter.
 Serve with the cooked biscuits.

-Jayne Hares
+Jayne Hares says

 Hello, I am in the UK.
 Please would you tell me how much 10 tablespoons weigh?